Lakewood station: History

 Construction of Lakewood station's bus bays and parking garage began on March 26, 2007, under the direction of contractor PCL Construction, who were awarded the $18.8 million construction contract in February.
 Major construction was completed in June 2008 and the $33 million station opened for use by bus passengers on September 21, 2008.
 The station was initially served by Sound Transit Express routes to Tacoma and Seattle, as well as local routes operated by Pierce Transit and Intercity Transit.
 Construction of the Lakewood segment, which included new street crossings and signals, began in March 2010 and reached substantial completion by December; work on the Tacoma segment, which included a new overpass over Pacific Avenue near Tacoma Dome Station, was completed in March 2012 and testing along the 8 mi extension began in August.
 Sounder service to Lakewood began on October 8, 2012, marking the completion of the original 82 mi network, and was preceded by a ribbon-cutting celebration and inaugural rides to and from Tacoma Dome Station two days prior.
 The pedestrian bridge to Kendrick Street was completed in July 2013.
 As part of the state's construction of the Point Defiance Bypass, a second track was built in 2016 through Lakewood station to allow Amtrak trains to bypass Sounder trains at the platform.

+The 2008 Sound Transit 2 ballot measure included approximately $54 million in funding for projects to improve access to Lakewood station, including expanded sidewalks and 5 mi of new bicycle lanes.
+The projects are scheduled to be completed by 2030.
 In 2016, voters approved the Sound Transit 3 package, which included an extension of Sounder from Lakewood to Tillicum and DuPont that is scheduled to open in 2045.